Limon-s-Interview-Prep-Zone/Design-Pattern/Structural-Design-Pattern/Structural-Design-Pattern.md

 **Case Study- HR system:** Suppose we have a existing HR mangament app that supports `array of string employees` and we want to add a third party system that supports `List<Employee> objects`
 1. `Target (ITarget):` Defines the method signature expected by the client `(ProcessCompanySalary)`.
 2. `Adapter (EmployeeAdapter):` Implements ITarget and translates the legacy `2D array data` to the expected format (`List<Employee>`) for the third-party system.
-3. `Adaptee (Employee, ThirdPartyBillingSystem)`: Represents the existing system that the adapter is making compatible with the ITarget interface.
+3. `Adaptee (ThirdPartyBillingSystem) or Legecy code`: Represents the existing system that the adapter is making compatible with the ITarget interface.
 4. `Client (Program)`: Interacts with the ITarget interface, sending `legacy data` and processing it through the adapter
 ---
 ### 2.2# Bridge Design Pattern
-The Bridge pattern is a structural design pattern that decouples an `abstraction` from its implementation, allowing both to vary independently.<br>
+The Bridge pattern is a structural design pattern that decouples an `abstraction` from its implementation, allowing both to vary independently. `In other words, this pattern decouples two things that are usally bound together`.<br>
 Example: Suppose we are creating a notification system where notifications (like alerts, reminders, promotions) can be sent over `multiple channels (e.g., Email, SMS, Push Notifications)`.
 The Bridge pattern is ideal here, as we can decouple the type of notification from the channel through which it’s sent.

 **Key Components:**